Spin Chemistry for Next-Generation

 Advancing Hyperpolarization Chemistry and Hyperpolarization Spin Physics

 We use parahydrogen as the source of hyperpolarization.
-Para-hydrogen is the nuclear singlet state (up down – down up)/root(2) of dihydrogen, and represents a pure quantum reagent that is easy to produce.
+Para-hydrogen is the nuclear singlet state (spins up down – spins down up) of dihydrogen, and represents a pure quantum reagent that is easy to produce.
 All that is required is cooling of hydrogen gas to ~30 K in the presence of iron oxide.
 With our latest techniques, the resulting para spin order can be converted to enhanced magnetization on a wide range of substrates, including vitamins, metabolites and drugs.
 Para-hydrogen is simply bubbled into room temperature solutions containing an inorganic Polarization Transfer Catalyst (PTC). and to-be-hyperpolarized substrates.
 We develop highly efficient PTCs, as well as ideal quantum mechanical strategies for maximum polarization transfer to substrates.
 This enables unprecedented applications for chemical analysis, metabolic screening, spectroscopy and imaging.

 Portable and Nanoscale Hyperpolarized NMR using Optical Detection Schemes